ECOWAS Policy on Science and Technology: Moves to improve data collection

-Countries are being encouraged to work with the ECOWAS Commission to improve data collection.
-Of the 13 countries which participated in the first phase of the African Science, Technology and Innovation Indicators Initiative (ASTII), just four from ECOWAS countries contributed to ASTII's first collection of data on research for publication in the African Innovation Outlook (2011): Ghana, Mali, Nigeria and Senegal.
-ASTII was launched in 2007 by the African Union's New Partnership for Africa's Development (NEPAD), in order to improve data collection and analysis in the field of research.
+Countries are being encouraged to collaborate with the ECOWAS Commission to enhance data collection.
+Out of the 13 countries involved in the initial phase of the African Science, Technology and Innovation Indicators Initiative (ASTII), only four from ECOWAS countries contributed to the first data collection on research for the African Innovation Outlook (2011).
+These countries include Ghana, Mali, Nigeria, and Senegal.
+ASTII, launched in 2007 by the African Union's New Partnership for Africa's Development (NEPAD), aims to improve research data collection and analysis.